Detox – Take the First Step

 Perhaps you have heard of the term “detox” as a form of wellness and weight loss remedy.
-These are do-it-yourself concoctions supposedly help you “flush out” the toxins in your body.
+These are do-it-yourself concoctions that supposedly help you “flush out” the toxins in your body.

 When you want to solve an addiction problem, the mechanism of detoxification does make sense.
 You may want to get rid of the “toxins”, which are the remnants of drugs or alcohol in your body—while safely managing the effects of withdrawal.

 However, this process may not be familiar to some people.
-It is easy to assume that substance abuse rehab is mostly going to meetings, talks or seminars—there is actually more to it than that.
+It is easy to assume that substance use disorder rehab is mostly going to meetings, talks or seminars—there is actually more to it than that.
 For the sake of enlightenment, we will be defining detoxification in the angle of substance use disorders (SUD) while addressing some common questions.